 Years later his social worker wanted desperately to build a community of learners who might be insulated from the violence Ryan faced, while providing the kind of 24/7 stimulating and rigorous environment academic environment and social/emotional support that is reserved for the very wealthy and privileged.

 The idea for a Chicago-based boarding school was born.
 Welcome to The Ryan Banks Academy Initiative.

 Ryan Banks Academy students will expand their horizons through a curriculum model focused on STEAM (Science, Technology, Engineering, Art, and Mathematics) and experiential and expeditionary learning.
-Ryan Banks Academy will have a rigorous academic program that will focus on preparing all of our students for college.
+Ryan Banks Academy has a rigorous academic program that focuses on preparing all of our students for college.
 We recognize that as a residential school, we will benefit from a 24/7 accountability advantage, embedded in which we will have an expectation for dramatic academic gains and personal growth.
 Our goals for high school graduation rates, college graduation rates, student retention rates, successful internship placement rates, and proficiency rates are mission-driven and benchmarked with the schools with whom we share certain practices.

 Ryan Banks Academy plans to differentiate itself from competitor schools because we will be the first boarding school to provide services to underserved children in Chicago.
 Boarding schools have historically been a privilege and luxury that are reserved for the wealthy, and we believe that a successful boarding school education should also be easily accessible for disadvantaged youth.